latinos/LatinoTrees/AnalysisStep/test/README.md

                     doMuonIsoId=True \
                     maxEvents=200

-If the `puppi` package has been compiled.

-                    runPUPPISequence=True

-to add LHE information:
+To add LHE information:

                     doLHE=True

-to add GEN information (e.g. genjets, genleptons, ...)
+To add GEN information like `genjets` or `genleptons`:

                     doGen=True